 When you camp, do you like having all the comforts of home?
 Or do you enjoy going off-grid and roughing it?
 (Maybe both?)
 Class A RVs are huge and can come in really luxurious configurations.
 You’ll find gourmet kitchens, full-size bathrooms and slide-outs that offer maximum room to spread out.
 But if you like camping off-grid, a Class A may be too unwieldy to reach remote boondocking sites, and a full-size fridge can zap a lot of power.
 So you may be better off prioritizing a unit that has big water tanks and onboard generators over cushier details.

 Finally, are you the kind of person looking to hit the road with your ATV, motorcycle, golf cart or other big, non-motorized toys like kayaks or canoes?
 A toy hauler has a ramp off the back that makes loading and unloading gear easy and quick.
 But lots of bigger families also love toy haulers because the garage space can be converted into an all-purpose room.
 We’ve seen the garage used as an extra bedroom, a playroom, a classroom, an office, even a gym.
 Toy haulers are a bit more expensive but supremely flexible for people looking to get creative.

 Finally, size can play a big role in choosing your RV.
 Many people want a smaller RV or travel trailer because they’re easier to tow and park.
 They can also be more nimble in rougher terrains, such as on unpaved roads or boondock campsites.
 However, the special hitch on a fifth wheel can help mitigate some of the intimidation of towing a larger trailer, and lots of people choose to upgrade to a larger size once they’ve been RVing for a while.

 This should be enough information to get you started researching RVs.
-We’ll be back soon with a Part 2 that goes into more detail on some of the finer points of shopping for your first RV––including what questions to ask at the dealership.
+Read part 2 which goes into more detail on some of the finer points of shopping for your first RV––including what questions to ask at the dealership.
+View Part 2 here.